 Open can of beer with can opener, pour half the beer into a container and reserve.
-Then place can into cavity of chicken as shown.
+Pat the chicken dry with paper towels.

 Combine all BBQ sauce ingredients in sauce pan, the baste generously on chicken.

 Allow chicken to cook for remaining 45 minutes.

 Meanwhile, simmer the remaining BBQ sauce for 20 minutes, until reduced by half the volume.

 Remove chicken from BBQ and slice.
 Serve chicken with remaining BBQ sauce, as desired.

 *Note: Cooking Time: You'll need to keep the grill going for up to 1.5 hrs so make sure you have extra propane or are filled up**Note: Grill height: Your grill will need to be high enough that the lid can close over an upright chicken and test it before you light it

 Amount Per Serving